 - Initiate and maintain regular consultations with other Serbian language schools, with the aim of maintaining and promoting Serbian language and culture and to improving language learning, through sharing ideas and resources among schools and teachers of the Serbian language in Community Language Schools in NSW.

-Courses are held by Mrs Elena Molnar, professor of Serbian Language (graduate of the Novi Sad University), prof. Matilda Mickoski (Master of Serbian Language of the Novi Sad University), prof. Mr Slobodan Zivkovic (Professor of Piano at the Wollongong Music Conservatory, Master of Piano and Ethnomusicology of the Belgrade University), and Mr Daniel Dojcinovic (graduate of the Belgrade University of Theology).
+Serbian language courses are held by prof. Matilda Mickoski (Master of Serbian Language of the Novi Sad University).
 All classes are held with the blessing of the parish priest, Fr Sasha Cholich (graduate of the Belgrade University of Theology, Australian College of Applied Psychology, and GradDipPsych of Monash University).

 School terms coincide with the NSW State School Term dates.